 Do I need a creative outlet?

 Sewing isn’t just about the end result.
 But rather those quiet hours with the gentle whir of the sewing machine.
+I love my machine, I spent hours researching the top sewing machines available and I’m so happy with mine.
 It’s about touching fabric and moulding it into something new.
 There is the ancient joy of working with my hands and creating something that wasn’t there before.
 My work is very much centred around thinking, as are many of hobbies like reading and writing.
 So sometimes I need to escape into that less cerebral, more ephemeral world.

 Do I want to be unique?